-December 31, December 31, Accounting subject Type of stakeholders 2022 2021 Other receivables Investor of significant influence \$ 252 \$ 2,051 Other receivables Sub-subsidiary \$ 700 \$ - d.
-Payables to related parties
+December 31, December 31, Accounting subject Type of stakeholders 2022 2021 Other receivables Investor of significant \$ 252 \$ 2,051 influence d.
+Payables from related parties

 The outstanding amount of receivables from related parties is not collateralized and no loss allowances are made.